 Deadline and Dates

-Applications must be complete and received by November 4, 2013.
+Applications must be complete and received by October 1, 2014.
 No late submissions will be accepted.
-Award winners are usually selected before the end of December, with one-half of the awarded funds available immediately; the other half when a final project report is filed.
-The final project report (narrative of no more than 250 words) will be due by May 15, 2014.
+Award winners will be notified by November 15, with one-half of the awarded funds available immediately; the other half when a final project report is filed.
+The final project report (narrative of no more than 250 words) will be due by May 1, 2015.
 Failure to submit the final project report will jeopardize a chapter's chance of winning future grants.
-Award winners will be recognized at the annual convention in March 2014.
+Award winners will be recognized at the annual convention in March 2015.